 Maasai jewelry THAT MAKEs A DIFFERENCE

 Kipawa is a grassroots project aiming to offer women and youth in Northern Tanzania a chance to provide for themselves financially.
-Each one-of-a-kind handcraft is made by Maasai women in the village of Simanjiro.
+Each one-of-a-kind handcraft is made by Maasai women in villages helping them support their families all across Tanzania.

 By creating a variety of jewelry and other handcrafts, women and young artisans are being empowered to create new opportunities for themselves and give back to their communities in ways that have not been available before.
 All of the profits from the sales of their pieces go directly back to the community which directly benefits the school and other ongoing projects.
 Kipawa, more than just a brand, is an initiative to empower through a model for vocational training, where women and young artisans are taught business and entrepreneurship skills.
 We work with them hand in hand creating new products and growing a small business.
 All profit goes straight back to the community projects, alleviating children’s school fees, empowering women and youth, helping them create new opportunities.